 Worthington Industries, Inc.

-Geoff G. Gilmore was named executive vice president and chief operating officer of Worthington Industries in August 2018 and continues to lead Worthington Cylinders Corporation.
+Geoff G. Gilmore was named executive vice president and chief operating officer of Worthington Industries in August 2018.

 Gilmore joined Worthington Industries in 1998 as an inside sales representative in Steel Processing.
 Over the next 12 years, he took on sales roles of increasing responsibility, from a territory manager to commercial lead for all automotive sales.
 In April 2010, Gilmore was promoted to general manager of the Worthington Steel Delta, Ohio facility where he was responsible for overseeing the facility’s manufacturing and sales operations.
 In July 2011, he was named vice president of purchasing for Worthington Industries responsible for all purchasing efforts across the Company including steel, commodity and OEM purchasing.
 In August 2012, he was named president of Worthington Steel.
 In June 2016 he was named president of Worthington Cylinders Corporation.